delta-io/delta/PROTOCOL.md

 # Action Reconciliation
 A given snapshot of the table can be computed by replaying the events committed to the table in ascending order by commit version.
 A given snapshot of a Delta table consists of:

 - A single `protocol` action
 - A single `metaData` action
 - A collection of `txn` actions with unique `appId`s
 - A collection of `domainMetadata` actions with unique `domain`s.
 - A collection of `add` actions with unique `(path, deletionVector.uniqueId)` keys.
 - A collection of `remove` actions with unique `(path, deletionVector.uniqueId)` keys.
 The intersection of the primary keys in the `add` collection and `remove` collection must be empty.
 That means a logical file cannot exist in both the `remove` and `add` collections at the same time; however, the same *data file* can exist with *different* DVs in the `remove` collection, as logically they represent different content.
 The `remove` actions act as _tombstones_, and only exist for the benefit of the VACUUM command.
 Snapshot reads only return `add` actions on the read path.

 To achieve the requirements above, related actions from different delta files need to be reconciled with each other:

 - The latest `protocol` action seen wins
 - The latest `metaData` action seen wins
 - For `txn` actions, the latest `version` seen for a given `appId` wins
 - For `domainMetadata`, the latest `domainMetadata` seen for a given `domain` wins.
 The actions with `removed=true` act as tombstones to suppress earlier versions.
 Snapshot reads do _not_ return removed `domainMetadata` actions.
 - Logical files in a table are identified by their `(path, deletionVector.uniqueId)` primary key.
 File actions (`add` or `remove`) reference logical files, and a log can contain any number of references to a single file.
 - To replay the log, scan all file actions and keep only the newest reference for each logical file.
 - `add` actions in the result identify logical files currently present in the table (for queries). `remove` actions in the result identify tombstones of logical files no longer present in the table (for VACUUM).
 - [v2 checkpoint spec](#v2-spec) actions are not allowed in normal commit files, and do not participate in log replay.

 # Table Features
 Table features must only exist on tables that have a supported protocol version.
 When the table's Reader Version is 3, `readerFeatures` must exist in the `protocol` action, and when the Writer Version is 7, `writerFeatures` must exist in the `protocol` action. `readerFeatures` and `writerFeatures` define the features that readers and writers must implement in order to read and write this table.

 Readers and writers must not ignore table features when they are present:
 - to read a table, readers must implement and respect all features listed in `readerFeatures`;
 - to write a table, writers must implement and respect all features listed in `writerFeatures`.
 Because writers have to read the table (or only the Delta log) before write, they must implement and respect all reader features as well.

 ## Table Features for New and Existing Tables
-It is possible to create a new table or upgrade an existing table to the protocol versions that enables the use of table features.
-The enablement can be only for readers or both readers and writers.
+It is possible to create a new table or upgrade an existing table to the protocol versions that supports the use of table features.
+A table must support either the use of writer features or both reader and writer features.
+It is illegal to support reader but not writer features.

 For new tables, when a new table is created with a Reader Version up to 2 and Writer Version 7, its `protocol` action must only contain `writerFeatures`.
 When a new table is created with Reader Version 3 and Writer Version 7, its `protocol` action must contain both `readerFeatures` and `writerFeatures`.
 Creating a table with a Reader Version 3 and Writer Version less than 7 is not allowed.

 When upgrading an existing table to Reader Version 3 and/or Writer Version 7, the client should, on a best effort basis, determine which features supported by the original protocol version are used in any historical version of the table, and add only used features to reader and/or writer feature sets.
 The client must assume a feature has been used, unless it can prove that the feature is *definitely* not used in any historical version of the table that is reachable by time travel.

 For example, given a table on Reader Version 1 and Writer Version 4, along with four versions:
 1. Table property change: set `delta.enableChangeDataFeed` to `true`.
 2. Data change: three rows updated.
 3. Table property change: unset `delta.enableChangeDataFeed`.
 4. Table protocol change: upgrade protocol to Reader Version 3 and Writer Version 7.

 To produce Version 4, a writer could look at only Version 3 and discover that Change Data Feed has not been used.
 But in fact, this feature has been used and the table does contain some Change Data Files for Version 2.
 This means that, to determine all features that have ever been used by the table, a writer must either scan the whole history (which is very time-consuming) or assume the worst case: all features supported by protocol `(1, 4)` has been used.

-## Enabled Features
+## Supported Features
-A feature is enabled when its name is in the `protocol` action’s `readerFeatures` and/or `writerFeatures`.
+A feature is supported by a table when its name is in the `protocol` action’s `readerFeatures` and/or `writerFeatures`.
 Subsequent read and/or write operations on this table must respect the feature.
 Clients must not remove the feature from the `protocol` action.

+Writers are allowed to add support of a feature to the table by adding its name to `readerFeatures` or `writerFeatures`.
+Reader features should be listed in both `readerFeatures` and `writerFeatures` simultaneously, while writer features should be listed only in `writerFeatures`.
+It is not allowed to list a feature only in `readerFeatures` but not in `writerFeatures`.

-A feature being enabled does not imply that it is active.
-For example, a table may have the [Append-only Tables](#append-only-tables) feature (feature name `appendOnly`) enabled in `writerFeatures`, but does not satisfy a table property `delta.appendOnly` equals to `true`.
+A feature being supported does not imply that it is active.
+For example, a table may have the [Append-only Tables](#append-only-tables) feature (feature name `appendOnly`) listed in `writerFeatures`, but it does not have a table property `delta.appendOnly` that is set to `true`.
 In such a case the table is not append-only, and writers are allowed to change, remove, and rearrange data.
-However, writers must implement the feature to know that the table property `delta.appendOnly` should be checked.
+However, writers must know that the table property `delta.appendOnly` should be checked before writing the table.

-## Disabled Features
+## Active Features
-A feature is `disabled` if it is in neither `readerFeatures` nor `writerFeatures`.
-Writers are allowed to `enable` a feature for the table by adding its name to the `readerFeatures` or `writerFeatures`.
-Reader features should be added to both `readerFeatures` and `writerFeatures` simultaneously, while writer features should be added only to `writerFeatures`.
-It is not allowed to add features only to `readerFeatures` but not to `writerFeatures`.
+A feature is active on a table when it is supported *and* its metadata requirements are satisfied.
+Each feature defines its own metadata requirements, as stated in the corresponding sections of this document.
+For example, the Append-only feature is active when the `appendOnly` feature name is present in a `protocol`'s `writerFeatures` *and* a table property `delta.appendOnly` set to `true`.

 # Column Mapping
 Delta can use column mapping to avoid any column naming restrictions, and to support the renaming and dropping of columns without having to rewrite all the data.
 There are two modes of column mapping, by `name` and by `id`.
 In both modes, every column - nested or leaf - is assigned a unique _physical_ name, and a unique 32-bit integer as an id.
 The physical name is stored as part of the column metadata with the key `delta.columnMapping.physicalName`.
 The column id is stored within the metadata with the key `delta.columnMapping.id`.

 The column mapping is governed by the table property `delta.columnMapping.mode` being one of `none`, `id`, and `name`.
 The table property should only be honored if the table's protocol has reader and writer versions and/or table features that support the `columnMapping` table feature.
-For readers this is Reader Version 2, or Reader Version 3 with the `columnMapping` table feature enabled.
-For writers this is Writer Version 5 or 6, or Writer Version 7 with  the `columnMapping` table feature enabled.
+For readers this is Reader Version 2, or Reader Version 3 with the `columnMapping` table feature listed as supported.
+For writers this is Writer Version 5 or 6, or Writer Version 7 with the `columnMapping` table feature supported.

 The following is an example for the column definition of a table that leverages column mapping.
 See the [appendix](#schema-serialization-format) for a more complete schema definition.
 ```json